Breed Standard

 Eyes are medium in size, non-protruding, range in color from honey yellow to dark brown, and are almond-shaped.
 Eyes are set at an angle of 45 degrees to the plane of the head on profile.
 Eye rims and lids are tight; loose eyelids/rims or protruding eyes are highly discouraged.

 The muzzle is long, proportionate to the head in structure, and strong.
-The muzzle is "squared" both from the profile and front views, creating a slightly blocky, substantial appearance.
+The muzzle is "squared" in both profile and front views, creating a slightly blocky, substantial appearance.

 NECK, TOPLINE, BODY